ShuangyiTong/VRPainExptGuide/README.md

 The above examples use Unity standard render pipeline which uses [forward rendering](https://docs.unity3d.com/Manual/RenderingPaths.html).
 It is fast and friendly to low-performance computers / mobile devices, but the graphics quality is not great.
 Other render pipeline like [High Definition Render Pipeline (HDRP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@14.0/manual/index.html) uses deferred shading as the default rendering path which gives much better quality but is much more computationally expensive.
 ![Jungle](imgs/JungleHDRPExample.PNG)
-One of our experiments in a realistic jungle environment.
+Figure 3: Unity editor screenshot of an HDRP rendered environment One of our experiments in a realistic jungle environment.

 # Part 2 Linking other data streams